fscatox/socv-step2/README.md

             - it samples the response for the request that was sampled the cycle before.
               Once the response is available, it's broadcasted.

           Request sampling is suspended while the bypass signal is active, because the driver waits for the register file to become available before applying new requests, with the exception of reset operations.
 In the case of a call operation, the response must be sampled not one cycle but two cycles after the request, which is the one during which the rf may raise spill.

-        * [`src/tb/windowed_rf/Agent.svh`](src/tb/windowed_rf/Agent.svh) - p4 adder agent.
-To add
+        * [`src/tb/windowed_rf/Agent.svh`](src/tb/windowed_rf/Agent.svh) - windowed rf agent.
+To
-          flexibility, it's extended from uvm_agent and configurable in either active or passive mode
+          add flexibility, it's extended from uvm_agent and configurable in either active or passive mode

         * [`src/tb/windowed_rf/BehWindowedRf.svh`](src/tb/windowed_rf/BehWindowedRf.svh) - the
-          windowed rf is modelled as a stack (SystemVerilog queue) of register sets, as explained in the SPARC Architecture Manual, whereas fill and spill are generated treating the stack as a circular buffer, with two pointers to detect the full condition.
+          windowed rf is modelled as a stack (SystemVerilog queue) of register sets, as explained in the SPARC Architecture Manual, whereas spill and fill are generated treating the stack as a circular buffer, with two pointers to detect the corresponding full and empty conditions.

         * [`src/tb/windowed_rf/Scoreboard.svh`](src/tb/windowed_rf/Scoreboard.svh) - extends
           BaseScoreboard specifying an analysis communication target and a predictor.
 Notice that